fanoframework/fanoframework.github.io/scaffolding-with-fano-cli/index.md

 *[creating Fano web application project](#creating-project)*, *[creating controller](#creating-controller)*, *[model](#creating-model)*, *[view](#creating-view)*, *[middleware](#creating-middleware)* classes,
 *[generate random key](#generate-random-key)* and *[GUID](#generate-guid)*, *[minify JavaScript files](#minify-javascript)* and also *[setting up web server configuration](#deployment)*.

+Fano CLI is supplemental tool.
+You can use Fano Framework without Fano CLI installed.
+However it is recommended to use Fano CLI as you can generate web application project easily in few seconds.

 ## <a name="installation"></a>Installation

 Make sure Free Pascal and git are installed.
 Run